hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 where state = 'active'
 ;
 ```

-This query is database-specific, so, you will need to consult docs to get its equivalent in other databases.
+This query is database-specific.
+You will need to consult docs to get its counterparts in other databases.

 ### Use diagnostic tools, particularly visualizers
 Databases usually have a way to display how they decided to execute your query, i.e. display the query plan.
-Studying it can show you
-what the bottlenecks are.
+Studying it can show you  what the bottlenecks are.
 When I am optimizing a query, it is usually a back and forth between checking the plan and tweaking the query.
 Sometimes, query plan will show you on what parts of the query you should focus, but on some occasions, you will see
-that the query plan is clearly suboptimal given your data–for example if order of joins is such that most data is filtered out
+that the query plan is suboptimal given your data.
+For example if order of joins is such that most data is filtered out
 at the end.
 In the latter case, you might try to push query planner into picking a better plan (see the section on Hinting).

 I think execution plan visualizers are the most useful optimization tool.
-While you might struggle to find bottlenecks in the textual plan, it is
-often clear from the first look at the picture.
+While you might struggle to find bottlenecks in the plan description, you will often see them on the first look at its visualization.
-Some SAAS database providers embed visualizers to their service, but there are also free versions, e.g. for Postgres.
+Some SAAS database providers embed visualizers to their service.
+There are also free versions for many databases, e.g. for Postgres.

-Lets' see this on a simple example query.
-We want to find out whether people are more likely to comment on posts from poster's
-with the same email domain as they have.
+Let's see this on a simple example query.
+We want to find out if people are more likely to comment on posts from poster's with the same email domain as they have.
 (Spoiler alert: They should not since the data is pseudo-random).

 ```sql
 explain (analyse , buffers , verbose)